 - Human Resources professionals will be better able to identify, hire and cultivate talent.

 - Start-up entrepreneurs and/or investors will learn tools to build their own companies from start-up to scale, or will learn what signs point to good investments

 - Advanced graduate students and post-docs will get a leg up to get into industry and build their network with the help of our industry-based adjunct faculty

 Though a participant may still be in a technical role, the program’s courses will build on his or her natural interest in leading an organization.
 Courses will combine case study analysis, group projects, guest lectures and interviews with industry experts to demonstrate the necessary talent and technological skills required to support commercial success.
 With an understanding of academic and commercial-based mindsets, students will be well poised to assume leadership roles within biotechnology organizations.

 Choose the path to differentiate yourself as a biotech leader with a certificate from Northwestern University.

-Each course will meet for a two-day immersive, in-person experience, combining group discussions, lectures, and case studies.
-These in-person meetings will be richly supplemented by videos, discussions, readings and faculty interaction online.
-Total duration for each course is approximately five weeks.
+New format for Fall 2016!
+Each course will meet for a three-day executive education style in-person experience, combining group discussions, lectures, and case studies.
+These in-person meetings will be richly supplemented by videos, discussions, readings and interaction online.

 To get the most out of the program, students are encouraged to take the courses listed in the order below, but they may also take only specific courses that pique their interest.